GreenStepsChatt/greensteps/CONTRIBUTING.md

 - **ready**: it is ready for someone to start working on making the changes

 ## Take the Following Steps to Open a PR
+If you haven't already done so, please read our [development setup](DEVELOPMENT_SETUP.md) instructions.

 1. Claim an issue by commenting on it (if one doesn't exist, open one).
 2. Fork and clone the repo.